Litelok X3 vs Hiplok D1000: Which one wins?

 It is worth noting that the Litelok X3 features a much more secure (Abloy Sentry), lock cylinder than the bog-standard mechanism on the Hiplok D1000.
 But since bike thieves don’t pick locks, it’s not hugely important.

-So in conclusion: they are both extremely secure bike locks, they both have extremely high levels of angle grinder resistance (far more than any other locks), and I'd say that any difference between them is probably insignificant when trying to choose between them.
+So in conclusion: they are both extremely secure bike locks, they both have extremely high levels of angle grinder resistance, and I'd say that any difference between them is probably insignificant when trying to choose between them.

 What you should be thinking about instead, is usability and price…